3 Sources

 Copy Link

-Tesla has begun production of its steering wheel-less Cybercab at its Austin Gigafactory, marking a shift toward AI and robotics.
-But Elon Musk is striking an unusually cautious tone, citing rigorous safety validation as the limiting factor for expansion.
-With only a handful of cities served and 14 crash incidents already reported, the robotaxi's future faces both regulatory hurdles and ambitious production targets.
+Tesla has started continuous production of its steering-wheel-less Cybercab robotaxi at its Austin Gigafactory, marking a shift from concept to assembly line.
+But Elon Musk is striking an unusually cautious tone about expansion, citing safety validation as the limiting factor despite earlier promises of hyper-exponential growth across the US.

 1